Think with your heart. Feel with your head.

 We strive to deliver rich & worthwhile content while attempting to break some boundaries when presenting this to you, the reader.
 It takes an immense amount of time to deliver this at this high a level.
 It is also costly because of the server space, domain, the image stock materials needed, and the constant update of the necessary tools for html coding.

 If you enjoy the content here, please consider making a Paypal donation to us, as a token of gratitude, and to keep us going.
-Deep appreciation for you help!
+Deep appreciation for your help!

 Kaja KochanskaStory's author